UPS Airlines: Branding/livery

-1988-2003: United Parcel Service
+1988–2003: United Parcel Service

 From its 1988 formation to 2003, UPS Airlines used a bi-color brown and white livery on its aircraft.
 Most of the fuselage was painted white with the vertical stabilizer painted the same UPS Brown as its delivery vehicles.
-On the centerline of the fuselage, a brown cheatline was applied; as its 727, DC-8, MD-11, and 747 fleet were converted passenger aircraft, this was done to further cover up the passenger windows.
-On the forward third of the fuselage above the cheatline was painted: "United Parcel Service".
+On the centerline of the fuselage, a brown cheatline was applied, above which were painted "United Parcel Service" titles.

-2003-2014: Worldwide Services: Synchronizing the world of commerce
+2003–2014: Worldwide Services: Synchronizing the world of commerce

 In 2003, to commemorate the official name change of United Parcel Service to UPS, the company logo was given a redesign along with a redesign of the UPS Airlines livery.
 With nearly the entire fuselage painted white, the brown portion of the tail was changed to sweep above the rear fuselage, coming to a point near the front of the wing; the white and brown portions of the fuselage were separated by a gold stripe.
 In place of the "United Parcel Service" was painted in two lines: "Worldwide Services: Synchronizing the world of commerce".
-The only aircraft in the UPS Airlines fleet that did not adopt the "Worldwide Services" livery were the Boeing 747-100, Boeing 747-200, along with the majority of the Boeing 727 fleet, as these aircraft were in the process of being phased out in the mid-2000s.
+The only aircraft in the UPS Airlines fleet that did not adopt the "Worldwide Services" livery were the Boeing 747-100 and -200, along with the majority of the Boeing 727 fleet, as these aircraft were in the process of being phased out in the mid-2000s.

-2014-present: Worldwide Services
+2014–present: Worldwide Services

-In 2014, in line with UPS delivery vehicles, UPS Airlines phased in a revised version of its "Worldwide Services" livery, removing the "Synchronizing the world of commerce" phrase from the fuselage.
+In 2014, in line with UPS delivery vehicles, UPS Airlines phased in a revised version of its "Worldwide Services" livery, removing the subtitle "Synchronizing the world of commerce" from the fuselage.
 The UPS emblem and gold body stripe painted brighter, with the gradient shading removed from the emblem.
 Along with aircraft entering service, the livery was phased into the airline fleet as aircraft underwent repainting for maintenance, with Dean Baldwin Painting at Grissom Aeroplex in Peru, Indiana (a 40-minute flight from Worldport) updating the exteriors.